fdepasse/pacman-thriller/README.md

 ## <a name="enhancements"></a>Enhancements
 ### Remaining Bugs
 * The collision detection within Michael and the Zombies is not perfect depending on when the characters started their interval.
-* Although all three lives have been lost, the player can still have a last go and only loses the game after losing 4 lives

 <br/>
 ## Potential Future Enhancements